-In the 500 years since the fall of the Caelian Empire the land of Vasloria grew wild and dangerous.
-The forest primeval took back the marble temples and Caelian columns and the rule of Man disappeared.
+It is the 53rd year of the Age of Chaos.
+562 years since the fall of the Caelian Empire.
+The land of Vasloria is wild and dangerous.
+The forest primeval took back the marble temples and Caelian columns and obliterated the rule of Man.
 The only law: sword and claw.

-Until the rule of Good King Omund, who united the far flung baronies.
+He and his wizard Vitae created the Dragon Knights, and fought back against the wilderness.
 Under his rule, justice was the law of the land, distant outposts reconnected, ancient roads taken back from the forest.
-His Dragon Knights arrived in city and in town, announcing that a new Age of Men was dawning.
-That was 50 years ago.
+It seemed a new Age of Men was dawning.

-Good King Omund was murdered 7 years ago and with him died any semblance of law.
+Omund is dead, and with him died any semblance of law.
 The Barons who once swore fealty to him now fight to maintain control of the lands immediately around their keeps and castles.
 The forest exerts its power, swallowing village and hamlet.
 Brigands and slavers abound!